 - 2. All occupants should always wear their lap and shoulder belts properly. - 3.
-The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate.
+The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 4.

-- 4. Do not lean against the door or window.
-If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between you and the door. - 5.
 If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
 Phone numbers are provided under "If You Need Assistance".

-• Relying on the air bags alone could lead to more severe injuries in a collision.
+- Relying on the air bags alone could lead to more severe injuries in a collision.
 The air bags work with your seat belt to restrain you properly.
 In some collisions, the air bags won't deploy at all.
-Always wear your seat belts even though you have air bags.
+Always wear your seat belts even though you have air bags. - Being too close to the steering wheel or instrument panel during Advanced Front Air Bag deployment could cause serious injury, including death.
+Air Bags need room to inflate.
+Sit back, comfortably extending your arms to reach the steering wheel or instrument panel.